gin66/wg_netmanager/README.md

 # Lessons Learned

 - Spent half a day figuring out, why udp socket connection has been working, tunnel in wireguard configuration on both peers have been properly setup, but tunnel was not working.
 At some point I have recognized, that the working nodes were in the internet and the failing ones in the local subnet.
 Rebooting the internet router solved this issue
-- Update: Apparently the router does not like use of the same udp-ports
+- Update: Apparently the router does not like the usage of the same udp-ports aka the need for translation in the router firewall.